fordesmith/crisp-dna/_docs/benefitdelivery.md

 next_section: inception.html
 ---

-To stay competitive, Financial Services firms need to do **difficult things**.
+To stay competitive, Financial Services firms need to do **difficult things**
 ==============

 Delivering benefits from transformation programs is difficult.There are many reasons why most financial services transformation programs are not transformational at all.
 This narrative isn't new.
 However, there isn’t a lot of evidence to suggest the approach is changing.

-That’s why we created our **Benefit Delivery** assessment.
+That’s why we created our **Benefit Delivery** assessment
 ==============

 It’s an online assessment now assisted by AI summaries and recommendations.